zapier/babel-preset-zapier/README.md

 - Configures `emotion` to add filepaths to classNames by default.

 Note that `babel-preset-zapier` currently does not support babel versions lower than v7.

+## Publishing / Deploying

+- Use [semantic versioning](https://semver.org/) for deciding how to bump versions.
+- `npm publish` to publish the new version to NPM.